dsteinberg/libcluster/README.txt

       This uses the greedy cluster split heuristic instead of the exhaustive heuristic.
 It is MUCH faster, but does give different results.
 I have yet to determine whether this is actually worse than the exhaustive method.
+      The TCM uses a greedy split heuristic by default at this stage.

    BUILD_PIPELINE_TOOLS (toggle ON or OFF, default ON)
       This builds the AUV pipeline tools - which at this stage is basically just